Saga Home Insurance Review

 Saga scores an impressive four stars out of five for customer service and its handling of queries and complaints.

 For clarity of charges, it scores three out of five stars, as it does for value for money.

 Remember – just because you’re over 50 years old it doesn’t mean you’ll get the best deal from a company like Saga.

-We strongly suggest you look at any quote from them like one from any other company, compare it with the rest and see how it stand up.
+We strongly suggest you look at any quote from them like one from any other company, compare it with the rest and see how it stands up.